dsteyn44/kingsofasgard-ms1/README.md

 - [HTML 5](https://en.wikipedia.org/wiki/HTML5) - Standard programing language.
 - [CSS 3](https://en.wikipedia.org/wiki/Cascading_Style_Sheets) - Standard programing language.
 - [BOOTSTRAP 4.1.3](https//bootstrrap.com)- Bootstrap is the most popular HTML, CSS, and JavaScript framework for developing responsive, mobile-first websites.
-This was used extenssively throughout the project for example the grid layout , navbarstructures, dropdown menus, jumbotrons, modals, and dispay (media)
+This was used extenssively throughout the project for example the grid layout , navbar structures, dropdown menus, jumbotrons, modals, and dispay (media).
 - [JAVASCRIPT](https://en.wikipedia.org/wiki/JavaScript) - Programming language that conforms to the ECMAScript specification.
 This was used for the modals in conjuction with Bootstrap.
 - [GOOGLE FONTS](https://fonts.google.com/) - I added this the font that i used through out
 - [FONT AWESOME](https://fontawesome.com/) - I used this for all my icons eg: social links etc.
 - [AFFINITY PHOTO](https://affinity.serif.com/en-us/) - This a helped me so some mock-ips and for the background images on the fail page.
-- [GITHUB](https://gitpod.io/) - IDE (Integrated Development Environment)
+- [GITHUB](https://gitpod.io/) - IDE (Integrated Development Environment).
 - [GITPOD](github.com/) - The remote hosting platform.
 - [MOUNTAIN GOAT](https://www.mountaingoatsoftware.com/) - This was used to understand user stories.
 - PAGES - Apple generic word processing program/application.
-- [W3 SCHOOLS](https://www.w3schools.com/) - I Found this very useful for clarification of clearfix  and inline block
+- [W3 SCHOOLS](https://www.w3schools.com/) - I Found this very useful for clarification of clearfix  and inline block.
 - [STACK OVERFLOW](https://stackoverflow.com/) - It is gennerally public platform, mainly used for coming up with scripte solutions.
 - [MDZN](https://developer.mozilla.org/) - Resource tool for developers, by developers.
 I used this to assist with resizing my images.
 - [CHROME DEVELOPER TOOLS](https://developers.google.com/web/tools/chrome-devtools) - This was used to test out resposnsiveness and just for general trouble-shooting.
 Gives you real time feedback.